mbrsagor/foodHunt/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-If you build the app you may run the command
+If you build the app for production you may run the command
 ### `npm run build`

 ### `npm run eject`